-The principal activity of the Company is the underwriting of general insurance business in Ireland, EU/EEA and USA.
-The Company's core product lines in 2020 were Medical Malpractice, Commercial Credit, Warranty, Payment Protection Insurance, Mortgage and Accident and Health.
+The principal activity of the Company is the underwriting of general insurance business in the EEA, USA, and other countries.
+The Company's core product lines in 2021 were mortgage, commercial credit, warranty, payment and income protection insurance, accident and health, medical malpractice, professional liability, and property.
+The company's medical malpractice business is now in run-off.